Section 7: Child Protection Conferences

 Attendees whose contribution relates to professional expertise or responsibility for relevant services are not counted in determining quoracy.

 In some cases, where there has not been contact with this number of professional groups, this minimum quorum may be breached.
-The Chairperson will decide whether or not to hold a conference where quorum is not met.
+The Chair will decide whether or not to hold a conference where quorum is not met.
 This would be relevant where:

-- A child has not had relevant contact with three agencies (e.g, pre-birth conference);
+- A child has not had relevant contact with three agencies (e.g., pre-birth conference);

 - Sufficient information is available; and